-At the summit of Highway 26, just before the turnoff to Timberline lodge there is a parking lot on Highway 26 outside of the entrance to O.D.O.T. garage.
-This is often called the Mazama lot.
-The snow park is located just before and on the south side of the road across from the turn off to Timberline Lodge.
-This is usually the recommended parking place as your car will be just off of Highway 26 by the highway department and may show up on the Highway department web cam.
+Just before the turnoff to Timberline lodge there is a parking lot on Highway 26 outside of the entrance to O.D.O.T. garage.
+This is often called the Mazama Lot.
+This is a snow park and a permit is needed.
+It is located on the south side of the road, just before the turn off to Timberline Lodge.
+This is usually the recommended parking place as your car will be just off of Highway 26 by the highway department, and may show up on the Highway department web cam.
 It is recommended that you leave a snow shovel in your car and carry lock deicer or a lighter with a flame if you do not have remote auto locks, as car locks can freeze in the winter time.